 GIG’s Gluten-Free Diet & Drug Instruction

-Download the Printable Version of this Educational Bulletin Published October 17, 2019 The gluten-free diet can provide adequate nutrition while eliminating wheat, rye and barley from the diet as long as gluten-free grains with high nutritional value are used and the diet includes a variety of nutritious foods.
-Gluten is a generic term referring Read More
+Download the Printable Version of this Educational Bulletin Published October 13, 2021 The gluten-free (GF) diet can provide adequate nutrition while eliminating wheat, rye and barley from the diet as long as GF grains with high nutritional value are used and the diet includes a variety of nutritious foods.
+Gluten is a generic term Read More

 (also known as non-celiac gluten sensitivity, or non-celiac wheat sensitivity) Download the Printable Version of this Educational Bulletin Published October 15, 2019 Some individuals who experience distress when eating gluten-containing foods and show improvement when following a gluten-free diet may have what is commonly referred to as gluten sensitivity (GS) instead of celiac disease (CD).
 Read More